Skip to main content

 Alexandra Drane and ARCHANGELS are on a mission: to reach and support unpaid caregivers, even those who don’t identify themselves as caregivers.

-In a recent webinar in the Caregiving Now series, Ms. Drane highlighted startling statistics about caregiving and the toll it can take.
+In a recent webinar in the Caregiving Now series, Alexandra Drane highlighted startling statistics about caregiving and the toll it can take.
 As a nurse researcher, I love good stats; however, that is just a piece of the caregiving puzzle.
 As Ms. Drane reminded us, (citing Paul Brodeur): “Statistics are human beings with the tears wiped away.”

 Those statistics reflect an alarming prevalence of psychological stress among caregivers, exponentially worse for the so-called “sandwich generation” who are taking care of children and older adults.
 In recent work with the CDC, ARCHANGELS found that more than half of sandwich generation caregivers had active suicidal thoughts in the past 30 days, as shown below: